 Why Live in Tremont

-Tremont, a small neighborhood in southwest Baltimore, is characterized by its quiet, close-knit community and tree-lined residential streets.
-The area features a mix of single-family homes and apartments, with red brick row houses and well-maintained lawns reflecting the pride of its residents.
-Tremont is conveniently located five miles from Downtown Baltimore and four miles from Leakin Park, offering both urban and natural attractions nearby.
-Essential amenities such as grocery stores, pharmacies, and casual eateries are within a three-mile radius, including popular spots like Sugar Mama’s for breakfast and Malam Ishaku Suya for Nigerian cuisine.
-The neighborhood is also pedestrian-friendly, with easy access to public transportation via the CityLink blue and purple lines, making a twenty-minute trip to Downtown Baltimore.
-For outdoor activities, residents can visit Irvington Park, just a half-mile south, which features a baseball field, soccer field, and playground.
+Tremont, a small southwest Baltimore neighborhood, is known for its quiet, close-knit community and tree-lined residential streets.
+Housing includes single-family homes and apartments, with red brick row houses and well-maintained lawns showing pride in ownership.
+These older, sturdy two-story row houses usually have narrow yards and cozy front porches.
+The neighborhood is just 5 miles from Downtown Baltimore and four miles from Leakin Park, offering both urban and natural attractions nearby.
+Grocery stores, pharmacies and casual eateries are within a 3-mile radius, including popular spots like Sugar Mama’s for breakfast and Malam Ishaku Suya for Nigerian cuisine.
+Locals can walk the neighborhood or take the CityLink blue and purple lines, which offer 20-minute trips to Downtown Baltimore.
+For outdoor activities, they can visit Irvington Park, just a half-mile south, which features baseball and soccer fields.
 The Carrie Murray Nature Center, a short drive north, offers nature camps and interactive learning for families.
-Tremont's homes are typically older, sturdy two-story row houses with narrow yards and cozy front porches.
-Parking is available in rear lots and on surrounding streets.
-The neighborhood's proximity to Downtown Baltimore allows residents to enjoy events like the Fourth of July Fireworks, Summer Restaurant Week, and the International Edgar Allan Poe Festival & Awards.
+Nearby Downtown Baltimore hosts Fourth of July fireworks, Summer Restaurant Week and the International Edgar Allan Poe Festival & Awards.
+Although it's close to downtown, Tremont still has a laid-back vibe.

 Frequently Asked Questions